IntervalMedia/SignalTrail/README.md

     └── <session-id>.detections.jsonl
 ```

-Each observation is appended as one JSON object per line.
-This avoids rewriting a potentially large JSON array for every advertisement and keeps migration to GRDB/SQLite straightforward.
+SignalTrail appends each observation as one JSON object per line.
+This avoids rewriting a large JSON array whenever it receives an advertisement and leaves a clear migration path to GRDB or SQLite.

 Settings are stored separately in `UserDefaults` under the app's `SignalTrail.AppSettings` key.